k0rventen/k0rventen.github.io/README.md

 git submodule init
 git submodule update

-# render and serve on :1313
+# render and serve on :1313 for development
-hugo server
+hugo server --buildDrafts

-# just render
+# just render for production
 hugo
 ```